ericpan64/ericpan64.github.io/app/static/writing/essays/2025-3_TheDao-CoFounderDating.md

 At the end of the day, picking a co-founder is picking a co-worker, and anything else is a pleasant surprise.
 And as with dating, the paradox follows that the best relationships start alone: the relationship with oneself.
 And like most work situations, it's important to appreciate a good one while it lasts (optimally until retirement, and realistically until entropy does its thing).

 For now, I'm embracing being a solo founder until the right partnership comes up – one that makes sense for everyone.
-And to my mom: don't worry, I'm still looking a fulfilling romantic relationship, and it'll happen ... eventually 😃 (or never ☠️, who knows).
+And to my mom: don't worry, I'm still looking for a fulfilling romantic relationship, and it'll happen ... eventually 😃 (or never ☠️, who knows).

 ---